 Deeply committed to the idea that life is meant to be enjoyed, Bethany Village believes that people should dedicate their time to doing what they love.
 Redefining the expectations of aging is more than our Vision, it’s a way of life at this community.
 Our Mission to do all the good we can for those we serve is the driving force behind all that we do.
 At Bethany Village, associates and residents are always seeking new ways to make a difference here and in the greater Harrisburg region.

-Bethany Village is part of Asbury Communities, the 16th-largest not-for-profit retirement system in the United States, an organization with nearly 100 years of expertise in and dedication to serving older adults.
+Bethany Village is part of Asbury Communities, the 15th-largest not-for-profit retirement system in the United States, as ranked by revenue inthe LeadingAge Ziegler 200 (LZ 200), an organization with nearly 100 years of expertise in and dedication to serving older adults.
 With Financial Strength and Stewardship as a Core Value, the Asbury system makes strong reserves and sound operations a priority.

 Bethany Village is overseen by Asbury Communities’ volunteer Board of Directors, which is made up of accomplished professionals who are charged with positioning the system for ongoing success.
 Financial experts on the Board’s Audit and Finance Committees assist in overseeing the fiscal strength of the organization and each of its entities.
 Here are some of the ways we monitor and assure our financial strength: